diodonfrost/ansible-role-ntp/README.md

 ## Example Playbook

-This is a sample playbook file for deploying the Ansible Galaxy ntp role in a localhost and installing openjdk-jre.
+This is a sample playbook file for deploying the Ansible Galaxy ntp role in a localhost.

 ```yaml
 ---